jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

-#Developing Bluemix applications in Java with Eclipse and Bluemix DevOps Services
+#Developing Bluemix apps in Java with Eclipse and Bluemix DevOps Services

 Last modified: 10 March 2015